Percy Jackson & the Olympians: Musical

 On January 12, 2017, A Series of Unfortunate Events story editor Joe Tracz wrote a musical adaptation of The Lightning Thief.
 The musical debuted off-Broadway in 2017, before going on a national tour in 2019, followed by a 16-week limited run on Broadway from October 2019 to January 2020.
 It was nominated for three Drama Desk Awards in 2017, including a nomination for Outstanding Musical.

 Television series

 The rights to the Percy Jackson novels were transferred to Disney following its acquisition of 21st Century Fox in 2019.
 In May 2020, Riordan announced that Disney would be producing a live-action television series following the story of the series, with the first season adapting The Lightning Thief.
 Riordan also confirmed that he, along with his wife Becky, would be involved in the development of the series, a significant departure from the film series, in which Riordan was mostly shut out of the filmmaking process.
 The series was greenlit in January 2022, began production in June 2022, and premiered on Disney+ on December 19, 2023.
-The series was renewed for a second season in February 2024, which is set to premiere in December 2025, and a third season was confirmed in March 2025.
+A second season premiered in December 2025, and a third season was confirmed in March 2025, set to premier on November 20, 2026.